skaae/rbm_toolbox/README.md

 same as 5 but no sampling in rbmgenerative rbmgenerative l 96 commented out

-example 14 as 4 but online learning
+example 14 as 4 but online learning    (RUNNING)